Baking a batch of whole wheat rolls that’s both SOFT and FLAVORFUL feels like winning the lottery. Or, at the very least, winning dinner time.

 The honey butter will soak down into all the cracks and crevices and the sea salt makes that honey flavor pop.
 They’re crucial.

 These honey whole wheat dinner rolls are soft, but they aren’t particularly fluffy.
 But that’s one of their best qualities!
 Unlike rolls made with refined flour, these whole wheat rolls are hearty; they have structure, body, texture, and staying power.
-Great for soup dunking, maple almond butter spreading, mopping up all this delish sauce, and pretty much anywhere carbs belong.
+Great for soup dunking, maple almond butter spreading, mopping up all this delish sauce, and pretty much everywhere carbs belong.

 You should also try my 100% whole wheat pizza dough!Print